Visit Our Lazy Susan Showroom

 Please note the Lazy Susan offices have now moved and therefore showroom visits are strictly by appointment only

-Last year, we received regular interest every week from customers wishing to come and have a look at our garden furniture prior to purchasing.
+We are receiving regular interest every week from customers wishing to come and have a look at our garden furniture prior to purchasing.
 When visiting the showroom, more than 95% of our visitors ordered their set there and then.

 We have a small amount of clearance stock which you can see in the showroom.
 For example a chair or table that has had a small scratch and has been carefully repainted, hardly noticeable to you or your guests, but offered at a decent discount to the normal price.
 Most of our clearance stock is sold when the customer is able to see that the goods are effectively as new.
 So if you are looking for a great deal it will definitely be worth booking an appointment to visit our showroom.